Demanrusss/Demanrusss/README.md

 - 👋 Hi, I’m @Demanrusss
 - 👀 I’m interested in creating smth useful
 - 🌱 I’m currently learning C# and .NET
-- 💞️ I’m looking to collaborate on challenging project
+- 💞️ I’m looking for collaboration on challenging project
 - 📫 How to reach me: just email me first
 - C/Chapter_7/ - Let's play a little bit with me in poker...